 # From the sources

-WARNING: we don't provide support for this installation method.
+We don't provide pro support for this installation method.
 We cannot guarantee anything if it's used in production.
-Use it at your own risk.
+Use it at your own risk!

-This installation has been validated against a fresh Debian 9 (Stretch) x64 install.
+This installation has been validated against a fresh Debian 11 (Bullseye) x64 install.
 It should be nearly the same on other dpkg systems.
 For RPM based OS's, it should be close, as most of our dependencies come from NPM and not the OS itself.

-As you may have seen in other parts of the documentation, XO is composed of two parts: xo-server and xo-web.
+As you may have seen in other parts of the documentation, XO is composed of two parts: xo-server (opens new window) and xo-web (opens new window).
 They can be installed separately, even on different machines, but for the sake of simplicity we will set them up together.

 # Packages and Pre-requisites